Mains Burn Clear up Project, River Avon, LINLITHGOW

 Spring Clean April 2012

-To continue with the cleaning up of the Mains Burn and its environs, LAC decided to register as part of the National Spring Clean for 2012.
+To continue with the cleaning up of the Mains Burn and its environs, LAC registered as part of the National Spring Clean for 2012.

-Overall the Spring Clean had a very positive effect with an article in the Linlithgow Gazette, including picture, and acknowledgment of the Club by other local community groups.
-All this was in addition to the primary aim of vastly improving the environment of the Mains Burn.
+Overall the Spring Clean had a very positive PR effect profiled in the Gazette, and acknowledgment of the Club by other local community groups.